Exrun94/beepboop.nvim/README.md

 * email me if you have any ideas for more audio players that could be useful

 ## IV.
 Create a sounds folder
-By default it will look in your config folder `sounds` directory, for example: `~/.config/nvim/sounds/`.
+By default it will look in your config folder `sounds` directory, for example: `/home/eggbert/.config/nvim/sounds/`.
+As of now **paths must be absolute**.
 This can be changed and spesified with the `sound_directory` option in your config like so:
 ```lua
 {
     sound_directory = "/home/eggbert/.config/nvim/lua/eggbert/sounds/",